TREASURIES-Yields rise on inflation worry, possible EU bond action

 "The reason we had the sell-off overnight was the reports that the EU was going to bring nearly a trillion dollars worth of debt to beef up the energy industry and also the defense industry in Europe," said Tom di Galoma, managing director at Seaport Global Holdings in New York.

-Oil prices have surged this year, with the rise gathering speed as the conflict in Ukraine has escalated.
-The jump in energy prices, coupled with already-high inflation in other areas, have increased investor worries about stagflation, an environment of rising prices with slowing growth.
+Oil prices have surged this year, with the rise gathering speed as Russia's invasion of Ukraine has escalated.
+The jump in energy prices, coupled with already-high inflation in other areas, has increased investor worries about stagflation, an environment of rising prices with slowing growth.

 U.S. economic data showed the trade deficit widened to a record high in January as businesses imported more goods to replenish inventories, while wholesale inventories for January showed the smallest increase in six months, which could indicate slower economic growth this quarter.